What I love about this DIY wood plant stand is that you can use it at size to grow small items in a small space (like herbs/spices in your apartment)!

 What I love about this project is that you can use it at size to grow small items in a small space (like herbs/spices in your apartment) or you can make it larger to fill a bigger space.

-As you know, Mod Podge Command Central is not large, so this is the perfect size for me.
-Read further for Walter's awesome tutorial.
+As you know, Mod Podge Command Central is not large, so this is the perfect size for an indoor garden.
+Read further for Walter’s awesome tutorial.

 DIY Wood Plant Stand

 This is what you will need to complete the project:

 - Wood cut according to the diagram image above (see notes below!)

 - 5 – 6 “L” brackets with screws